mneedham/batch-import/readme.md

 ## For even quicker import

-In the usage scenario described above we index our nodes and then query those indexes when creating relationships between them.
+In the usage scenario described above we index our nodes and then query those indexes when creating relationships between nodes.
 While this imports data quickly we can get a speed improvement when importing into an empty database by making use of the row number in the nodes file as our identifier.

 For example, our nodes.csv file would look like this: